PavlovianCondition/SH-PfP-NA/README.md

 This hotfix actively intercepts broken media assets and fixes them dynamically across the majority of the site architecture:

-*Note:
+**Note:
-A: I disclaim any errors arising from using this script when signed out of SpaceHey, or similarly in incognito mode.
+1. I disclaim any errors arising from using this script when signed out of SpaceHey, or similarly in incognito mode.
 Testing is limited to early in development, and sparse.
-B: Forum topics are currently excluded from this build and will be addressed in a subsequent release.
-Profiles using aggressive custom CSS layout overrides may lead to a rerouting failure, but the fix will still function everywhere else across the platform.*
+2. Forum topics are currently excluded from this build and will be addressed in a subsequent release.
+Profiles using aggressive custom CSS layout overrides may lead to a rerouting failure, but the fix will still function everywhere else across the platform.**

 ## License & Contributions